-Riding your bike regularly trains your joints, tendons and ligaments, preventing diseases such as osteoporosis, tendonitis and coxarthrosis (arthrosis of the hip).
+Riding your bike regularly trains your joints, tendons, and ligaments, preventing diseases such as osteoporosis, tendonitis and coxarthrosis (arthrosis of the hip).

 Train your heart

-Regular cycling leads to a better oxygenation of all your organs and muscles, causing the heart to pump more blood to the tissues.
+Regular cycling leads to better oxygenation of all your organs and muscles, causing the heart to pump more blood to the tissues.
 Your cardiovascular system will strengthen over time, allowing you to do more exercise with less effort.

-Biking is a type of physical activity as good as any other (or even more since it is done outdoors) when performed regularly and it will help you lose or maintain your weight, tone your muscles and improve your general state of health.
+Biking is a type of physical activity as good as any other (or even more since it is done outdoors) when performed regularly, and it will help you lose or maintain your weight, tone your muscles, and improve your general state of health.

 The calories burnt by cycling can vary a lot, mostly depending on your weight and pedaling speed.
-However, if you’re a beginner you can start at a slower pace and increase over time the intensity and duration of your biking sessions as your endurance improves.
+However, if you’re a beginner, you can start at a slower pace and increase the intensity and duration of your biking sessions over time as your endurance improves.

 The best thing about biking (besides being cheap and convenient) is that you can do it at your own pace.
 That’s why it makes a great form of training for obese people since most of the weight is taken by the saddle, preventing the risk of joint injury.